TERMS OF AGREEMENT

 NOW, THEREFORE, in consideration of the foregoing promises and the mutual covenants hereinafter set forth and other valuable considerations, the parties hereto agree as follows:

-Times that the supplier will be present: TBD by Client, 8 hours
+Times that Supplier will be present: 8 hours, TBD by Client

 a.
 The videographer has sole artistic discretion under the Supplier.
-The Client acknowledges that the videographer is a ‘journalistic’ one and adheres to his/her saidstyle.
-No shots throughout the day are guaranteed (such as, but not limited to, formals, first kiss, bouquet toss, etc.).
-The Client acknowledges that the Supplier isusing their artistic discretion to create video as they see fit.
-The videographer will bepresent on the day of the event for no less than eight hours and will decide when enough video has been captured.
+The Client acknowledges that the videographer is a ‘journalistic’ one and adheres to his/her said style.
+No shots throughout the day are guaranteed but videographer will make best efforts to capture all requests of Client (such as, but not limited to formals, first kiss, bouquet toss, etc.).
+The Client acknowledges that the Supplier is using their artistic discretion to create video as they see fit.
+The videographer will be present on the day of the event for no less than eight hours and will decide with Client, Client agreement not to be unreasonably withheld when enough video has been captured.

 b.
 Processed digital files are to be mailed three weeks from the date of the event in the form of digital data.